-3. Development of detection approaches
+4. Development of detection approaches

-A. Data Characteristics.
-Tests carried out are based on a variable speed and a constant load operating profile, as illustrated in Fig.3, to simulate VFD possible operating conditions.
+A. Variable Characteristics.
+Tests carried out are based on a variable speed and a constant load operating profile, as illustrated in Fig.4, to simulate VFD possible operating conditions.
 During each test the speed is set to 20%, 40%, 60%, 80% and 100% of full speed, each of which operates 1 minute, while the load is fixed during the test.
 The load is changed every test, taking the values of 0%, 40%, and 80%.
 Before any data is collected the system is tuned to produce the minimal level of vibration.
 Under this condition, data is then collected and taken as the baseline for comparison with different faults induced subsequently.
 To evaluate the performance of using control data, three different levels of parallel misalignment were induced by moving the DC motor from its optimal position by 0.5 mm, 1.00 mm and 1.80 mm and corresponding data was collected under identical operating conditions.

-Figure 3 Data sets for baseline and 1.0mm misalignment under 80% load current Fig. 3(e) show slightly higher amplitudes through all operating periods, giving high potential for fault detection.
-On the other hand, the speed shown in Fig. 3(a) and its related variables such as power Fig. 3(f) show little changes between baseline and faulty case.
+Figure 4 Data sets for baseline and 1.0mm misalignment under 80% load

+Fig. 4 presents a representative data set of several common variables under both baseline and a faulty case.
+It can be seen that both speed related and torque related variables show clear changes for different speed steps set in the test.
+However, comparing between the baseline and the faulty case shows that load related variables such as torque in Fig 4 (c), motor current Fig 4 (b) and $I_q$ current Fig. 4(e) show slightly higher amplitudes through all operating periods, giving high potential for fault detection.
+On the other hand, the speed shown in Fig. 4(a) and its related variables such as power Fig. 4(f) show little changes between baseline and faulty case.
 In particular the speed data is nearly the same.
 This is due to the fact that the AC VSD is designed to maintain the required speed regardless of any load or speed disturbances.
 From the point of view of fault detection and diagnosis, the speed variation due to faults is masked by the control process and may not be suitable for mechanical fault detection.